mast3rmindx/zapdb/README.md

 #### Installation

-To use zapdb in your Rust project, add the following dependency to your `Cargo.toml` file:
+To use zapdb in your Rust project, add the following dependencies to your `Cargo.toml` file:

 ```toml
 [dependencies]